greglook/cljstyle/doc/configuration.md

   A map of indentation patterns to vectors of rules to apply to the matching forms.
 See the [indentation doc](indentation.md) for details.

-* `:line-break-vars?`

-  Whether cljstyle should enforce line breaks in var definitions.

-* `:line-break-functions?`

-  Whether cljstyle should enforce line breaks in function definitions.

-* `:reformat-types?`

-  Whether cljstyle should reformat type-related expressions like `defprotocol`, `deftype`, `defrecord`, `reify`, and `proxy` by inserting line breaks and padding lines.
+### `:whitespace`

+This rule corrects whitespace between and around forms.

-* `:remove-surrounding-whitespace?`
+* `:remove-surrounding?`

-  Whether cljstyle should remove whitespace surrounding inner forms.
+  Whether to remove whitespace surrounding inner forms.
 This will convert `(  foo  )` to `(foo)`.

-* `:remove-trailing-whitespace?`
+* `:remove-trailing?`

-  Whether cljstyle should remove trailing whitespace in lines.
+  Whether to remove trailing whitespace in lines.
 This will convert `(foo)   \n` to `(foo)\n`.

-* `:insert-missing-whitespace?`
+* `:insert-missing?`

-  Whether cljstyle should insert whitespace missing from between elements.
+  Whether to insert whitespace missing from between elements.
 This will convert `(foo(bar))` to `(foo (bar))`.

+### `:blank-lines`

+This rule corrects the number of blank lines between top-level forms.

-* `:remove-consecutive-blank-lines?`
+* `:trim-consecutive?`

-  Whether cljstyle should collapse consecutive blank lines.
-Any runs of empty lines longer than `:max-consecutive-blank-lines` will be truncated to the configured limit.
-The default limit is 2.
-This will convert `(foo)\n\n\n\n(bar)` to `(foo)\n\n\n(bar)`.
+  Whether to collapse consecutive blank lines.
+Any runs of empty lines longer than the limit will be truncated.
+This will convert `(foo)\n\n\n\n(bar)` to `(foo)\n\n\n(bar)` with the default setting of 2.

+* `:max-consecutive`

+  The maximum number of consecutive blank lines to allow between top-level forms.

-* `:insert-padding-lines?`
+* `:insert-padding?`

-  Whether cljstyle should insert blank lines between certain top-level forms.
-Any multi-line form will be padded with at least `:padding-lines` empty lines between it and other non-comment forms.
-The defaults is 2 lines.
+  Whether to insert blank lines between certain top-level forms.
+Any multi-line form will be padded with at least the configured number of empty lines between it and other non-comment forms.

+* `:padding-lines`

+  The minimum number of blank lines to include between top-level multiline forms.

+### `:eof-newline`

+This rule requires all files to end with a newline character.
+One will be added if it is not present.
+There is no configuration for this rule beyond the `:enabled?` state.

+### `:vars`

+This rule corrects formatting of var definition forms like `def`.

+* `:line-breaks?`

+  Whether to enforce line breaks in var definitions.

+### `:functions`

+This rule corrects the formatting of function forms like `fn`, `defn`, and `letfn`.

+* `:line-breaks?`

+  Whether to enforce line breaks in function definitions.

+### `:types`

+This rule corrects the formatting of type definitions like `deftype`, `defrecord`, `defprotocol`, `reify`, and `proxy`.
+There is no configuration for this rule beyond the `:enabled?` state.

+### `:namespaces`

+This rule corrects and standardizes the formatting of `ns` definitions.

-* `:rewrite-namespaces?`
+* `:indent-size`

-  Whether cljstyle should rewrite namespace forms to standardize their layout.
+  Number of spaces to indent in ns forms.

-* `:single-import-break-width`
+* `:import-break-width`

-  Control the threshold for breaking a single class import into a package import group.
+  Threshold for breaking a single class import into a package import group.
 If the combined package and class name would be longer than this limit, it is represented as a singleton group.
 Classes under this threshold may be either fully qualified or grouped.

-* `:require-eof-newline?`

-  Require all files to end with a newline character.
-One will be added if it is not present.